AdobeDocs/experience-manager-forms-cloud-service.en/help/troubleshooting-installation-and-configuration.md

 # Configuration {#installation-and-configuration}

-The following sections describes some issues that you can face while configuring a Cloud Service environment:
+You can encounter some of the following issues while configuring a Cloud Service environment:

 ## Environment creation fails {#environment-creation-fails}

-Users are unable to create an AEM Forms as Cloud Service environment.
+Users are unable to create an AEM Forms as a Cloud Service environment.
 The environment creation fails after running for some time.

 A missing profile can lead to environment creation failure.
-Check the profile exists in Admin Console.
+Check that the profile exists in Admin Console.
 If the profile does not exist, perform the following steps to create the profile:

 1. Log in to [Admin Console](https://adminconsole.adobe.com/).
 Use Adobe ID of administrator provisioned to use Automated Forms Conversion service to login.
 Do not any other ID or Federated ID to login.
-1. Click the Automated Forms Conversion option.
+1. Click the **[!UICONTROL Automated Forms Conversion service]** option.
-1. Click New Profile in the Products tab.
+1. Click **[!UICONTROL New Profile]** in the Products tab.
 1. Specify Name, Display Name, and Description for the profile.
-Click Done.
+Click **[!UICONTROL Done]**.
 A profile is created.

 If the profile exists and issues still persist, contact Adobe Support.